 Hand in Hand: The Suzanne Renée Leider Memorial Assistance Fund was created to support sarcoma patients in finding the treatment they need.
 Hand in Hand offers financial assistance for second opinion consultations by reimbursing expenses related to travel, phone bills, costs of the evaluation, and related expenses.

-Although modest, Hand in Handenables us to touch as many patient lives as possible.
+Although modest, Hand in Hand enables us to touch as many patient lives as possible.
 Grants from the fund are awarded to patients each quarter.
 During the past few years we have experienced an unprecedented increase in the number of applications.
 Currently the grant maximum is $500.00.
 As our financial resources continue to improve, we hope to increase grants accordingly.
-Also note we will reimburse for mileage based on the IRS standard medical mileage rate for year the trip occured, e.g. 2011 at $.19/mile and 2012 at $.23/mile, and 2013 at $.24/mile, and $0.
+Also note we will reimburse for mileage based on the IRS standard medical mileage rate for year the trip occured, e.g. 2011 at $.19/mile, 2012 at $.23/mile, and 2013 at $.24/mile, and $0.
 23.5/mile for 2014.
 We will also consider for reimbursement expenses for meals and hotels if directly related to travel for a second opinion from a sarcoma specialist and not for ongoing care.
 The maximums allowed are the reimbursement rates for federal employees:

 GRANT APPLICATION: Download the Assistance Fund Application Form.